ris-hav/meal-planner/README.md

 About the application:-

-- The application allows the user to selct food from each meal category to their all day meal plan -It has got save and reset button to save the meal plan to local storage and reset the entire meal plan selected
+- The application allows the user to select food from each meal category to their all day meal plan -It has got save and reset button to save the meal plan to local storage and reset the entire meal plan selected
 - On saving , the application compares the total nutritional intake with balanced nutritional intake which is provided in a separate file.
 - The user can adjust the values of the balanced nutrition plan according to their need